-In order to monitor SNMP-enabled devices with SL1, you must first create an SNMP credential.
+To monitor SNMP-enabled devices with SL1, you must first create an SNMP credential.

-SNMP Credentials (called "community strings" in earlier versions of SNMP) allow SL1 to access SNMP data on a managed device.
+SNMP Credentials allow SL1 to access SNMP data on a managed device.
 SL1 uses SNMP credentials to perform discovery, run auto-discovery, and gather information from SNMP Dynamic Applications.